sqsuhan/Projects/HTTP Server/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or feedback, please contact [Your Name] at [sksharooq456@gmail.com].
+For any inquiries or feedback, please contact [Shaik.Sharooq] at [sksharooq456@gmail.com].